-Enabling Engineering is a Northeastern University student group focused on enabling and empowering individuals with disabilities and the elderly.
-We work to build low-cost devices that improve the lives of the elderly and individuals with physical or cognitive disabilities, help family members and nursing care professionals care of people with special needs, and empower affected individuals by giving them greater independence, reducing medical errors, and increasing social connectedness, at minimal cost.
+Enabling Engineering is a Northeastern University student-led group that designs and builds devices to empower individuals with physical and cognitive disabilities.
+Our students collaborate with clients on projects that provide greater independence, reduce medical burdens, and increase social connections.
+We do this by building low-cost devices that improve the lives of older adults and individuals with physical or cognitive disabilities, help family members and nursing care professionals take care of people with special needs, and empower affected individuals by giving them greater independence, and increasing social contact, at minimal cost.